USB Bridge CAN Firmware Flashing

 canbus_uuid: <Replace here with the ID you just queried>

-1. Fill the ID into the configuration.
+- Fill the ID into the configuration.

-• After filling in the ID, click SAVE & RESTART in the upper right corner.
+- After filling in the ID, click

-Note: All IDs appearing in this document are examples.
-The actual ID for each mainboard is different.
+Note: All IDs appearing in the document are examples.
+The actual ID of each motherboard is different.
 Please fill in the ID you actually obtained.